rolaseba/hotel-reservation-prediction/README.md

 ## Executive Summary

-**Business Result:** Developed and validated an ensemble machine learning model that predicts booking cancellations with **87.5% accuracy** and **86% sensitivity**, demonstrating a scalable solution to address the $670K annual revenue loss from cancellations in mid-sized hotels.
+**Business Result:** Developed and validated an ensemble machine learning model that predicts booking cancellations with **88.2% accuracy** and **84% sensitivity** (Over-Sampling Voting Classifier), demonstrating a scalable solution to address the $670K annual revenue loss from cancellations in mid-sized hotels.
 This portfolio project showcases a production-ready approach to proactive revenue protection through data-driven risk assessment.

 ## Dataset Context